EvanZhuang/mixinputs/README.md

 mixinputs cleanup
 ```

 You can also enable it via adding `import mixinputs` in your script before you import vllm.
+The mixinputs will not activate without the environment variable `MIXINPUTS_BETA`.

 ## Configuration Options